Private funeral set for Joan Rivers, acerbic comedy pioneer

 Rivers' death was the second of a famed U.S. comedian in less than a month.
 Comedy genius and actor Robin Williams, 63, hanged himself in California on Aug.
 11.

 Rivers' influence reached far beyond her New York roots.
-Her blunt, unapologetic humor made millions of people around the globe laugh.
+Her blunt, unapologetic humour made millions of people around the globe laugh.

 Britain's Prince Charles said he was "deeply saddened" by the death of Rivers, who attended his 2005 wedding to the Duchess of Cornwall.